SEARCH

 - An amendment to this paper has been published and can be accessed via a link at the top of the paper.Jul.
 2020, Nature biotechnology, 38(7) (7), 901 - 901, English, International magazine[Refereed]

 - The Target-AID system, consisting of a complex of cytidine deaminase and deficient CRISPR/Cas9, enables highly specific genomic nucleotide substitutions without the need for template DNA.
 The Cas9-fused cytidine deaminase is guided by sgRNAs and catalyzes the conversion of cytosine to uracil.
 The resulting U-G DNA mismatches trigger nucleotide substitutions (C to T or G to A) through DNA replication and repair pathways.
 Target-AID also retains the benefits of conventional CRISPR/Cas9 including robustness in various organisms, high targeting efficiency, and multiplex simultaneous gene editing.
 Our research group recently developed plant-optimized Target-AID system and demonstrated targeted base editing in tomato and rice.
 In this chapter, we introduce methods for Target-AID application in tomato.Apr.
-2019, Methods in molecular biology (Clifton, N.J.), 1917, 297 - 307, English[Refereed]Scientific journal
+2019, Methods in molecular biology (Clifton, N.J.), 1917, 297 - 307, English, International magazine[Refereed]Scientific journal

 - Jun.
 2017, Bio-protocol, 7, 11, EnglishTargeted nucleotide substitution in mammalian cell by Target-AID[Refereed]Scientific journal